 Addiscot Beach, Point Addis

-It depends on how to you like to swim, but if you’re of the sea-over-pool persuasion, the far end of Addiscot Beach at Point Addis, near Torquay, should be on your list.
+Depending on how you like to swim (in the ocean waves, versus the calmer inlets and rockpools) the far end of Addiscot Beach at Point Addis, near Torquay, should be on your list.
 Just past the popular and world-renowned Bells Beach, Addiscot is tucked into a quiet, sheltered bay with a backdrop of dramatic, crumbling sandstone cliffs.
 Outer reefs protect the cove from swell, making it one of the most-friendly beaches for swimming along this coast.
 Point Addis itself is not particularly secret, but the nudie part down the far end of the beach is a little more discrete (even though it’s been a nude beach since 1986).
 Entry is down the main steps to the fully-clad section, then stroll at least a few hundred metres down the beach before you strip down.
 It’s not for the faint-hearted – it’s for the bare-bummed.

 Childers Cove, Warrnambool

 Childers Cove is the kind of place you only hear about from a local, so it’s bittersweet to blow the lid off this secret spot.
 Just outside of Warrnambool, on this infamously wild coastline, the inlet might be one of the most protected places to swim on the Great Ocean Road.
 Turn off the Great Ocean Road at Childers Cove Road and drive 11 kilometres, passing two other bays (Murnanes Bay and Sandy Cove) with towering limestone cliffs and grassy green bluffs.
 From the car park, steps will take you down to the picturesque 100-metre long beach.
-Swim in the clear shallow water and revel in the ultimate isolation of your own private Idaho.
+Swim in the clear shallow water (only when safe and at low tide – this is an unpatrolled beach) and revel in the ultimate isolation of your own private Idaho.

 Find out more about the best places to swim in Australia via @placesweswim.